 options(vhost) = plus_options(global) - minus_options(global) + plus_options(vhost) - minus_options(vhost)

 Using JkOptions ForwardURIProxy, the forwarded URI

-will be partially reencoded after processing inside Apache httpd and
+will be partially reencoded after processing inside Apache and

 before forwarding to Tomcat.
 This will be compatible with local